 Abel Tasman National Park is New Zealand’s smallest, and yet it receives the most visitors.
 When you rock up in the region, it’s easy to see why.

-First of all, the views are stunning.
+The views throughout Abel Tasman are absolutely gorgeous.
 The stretch of coastline on the north of the South Island has rolling hills and desolate beaches for miles on end.
 The second great draw is the weather.
-As you head from Auckland southwards, you generally find yourself adding layers, until you reach Nelson and suddenly you’re kicking yourself for forgetting to add the sunscreen to your day bag!
+As you head from Auckland southwards, you generally find yourself adding layers, until you reach Nelson and suddenly you’re kicking yourself for forgetting to add the sunscreen to your day bag.

-I signed up for the Full Day Kayak and Walk tour.
-It begins with a leisurely 3-hour walk along a coastal track, passing scenic outlooks, streams and native bush.
+The Full Day Kayak and Walk tour begins with a leisurely 3-hour walk along a coastal track, passing scenic outlooks, streams and native bush.

-Perhaps I should have done my research beforehand, but I hadn’t realised that this section was unguided.
-I arrived at the main office in Marahau at 9 am and was handed a map and a few instructions and told to be at Watering Cove by 12 pm.
+This part of the experience is unguided.
+After checking in at the main office in Marahau at around 9 am, you’re given a map and a few instructions and told to be at Watering Cove by 12 pm.
+It’s a well-trodden signposted path all the way to your destination.

 Walking at a good pace and not stopping too often, I arrived at Watering Cove just after 12 and met two American girls who would be with the same guide.